 35.3.13.4 Capability signaling

 An MLD can indicate capability to support exchanging frames simultaneously by affiliated STAs on a set of links to another MLD in TBD capability field/element.
 The capability field/element indicates the MLD is a multi-radio MLD or other types of MLD.
-A multi-radio MLD operating on multiple links can announce whether it supports transmission on one link concurrent with reception on the other link for each pair of links, in which case the pair of link is STR or NSTR.
+For each pairwise combination of operating links, a multi-radio MLD shall indicate a link pair as NSTR if the receiver requirements specified in Clause 36 (Extremely high throughput (EHT) PHY specification) are not met on one link when it is transmitting on the other link.
 The two links of each link pair are on different channels. (#1700)